The Importance of Logical Thinking in the Workplace

 What is logical thinking and why is it important to employers?
 The word "logic" comes from the Greek word meaning "reason."
 Employers place a high value on workers who display strong logical thinking or reasoning skills because their decision making is based on factual data.
-In most cases, organizations don’t want employees making decisions based on emotion without a basis in fact.
+In most cases, organizations don’t want employees making decisions influenced by emotions instead of facts.

 What Is Logical Thinking?

 Logical thinkers observe and analyze phenomena, reactions, and feedback and then draw conclusions based on that input.
 They can justify their strategies, actions, and decisions based on the facts they gather.